 Pro Tips By Neha

 Salsa tastes best when made fresh.
-You can let it rest for 30 minutes for the flavors to come together.
+Let it rest for 30 minutes for the flavors to come together.

 Never blend the salsa in a blender.
 Always use a food processor or a chopper to make it.
 If made in a blender, it will turn into a puree.